nynaalekhya/chat-room/README.md

 # Chat Room
-A simple social media application with users, posts, likes and comments - developed using React, Node, Express and MongoDB.
+A chat application with real-time communication features like posts, comments and likes using MongoDB as Database, NodeJS for backend, and ReactJS for frontend.

 #### What you need to run this code
 1. Node (13.12.0)